Hello there. This is my blog. That's not a picture of me, but it's what I aspire to look like in my later years.

 Hardware

+With the PS3, you're paying for a bluray player.
+Call me retarded if you like, but if you buy bluray hardware, there aren't any polite words to describe you.
 To get the most of it, you have to buy a new TV (1080p), a new sound system (it's 6.1), and then pay double the price for all the discs.
+As a quick rule of thumb, human eyes can only tell the difference between 720 and 1080p when they're closer than 3x the height of the TV.

 That means if you have a 40 inch TV and you sit more than 6ft away from it, you're not physically capable of telling the difference.

+Even if you have a setup that lets you see the difference, you can't honestly believe that media will be distributed on hardware for much longer.
+Over-the-wire sales are the future, and anyone investing in new technology right now needs their head examined.
+It's got a 2 year lifetime, at best.
 And hey, if you want to spend money on something that'll be obsolete in 2 years (along with all the investment in the discs themselves), then no well-reasoned argument is going to sway you.

 Xbox Live, PSN and WiiWare only reinforce this notion.
 Physical media is dying.